 Now let's read 25:8 - Have the Israelites make a sanctuary for me, and I will dwell among them.
-As soon as God had a covenant people, he makes plans to move in.
-The reason God wanted people is that he was homesick without them.
-He wants covenant people, so he can move in.
+As soon as God had a covenant people, he made plans to move in.
+God wants covenant people, so he can move in, so that he can live with them.
+We're down here, he's in heaven.
+God does not prefer that.
 As soon as they agreed to be his people, God made plans to dwell among them.
-That was the goal.

 Now to Exodus 40, the last paragraph of Exodus: 40:33-35 - Then Moses set up the courtyard around the tabernacle and altar and put up the curtain at the entrance to the courtyard.
 And so Moses finished the work.
 Then the cloud covered the tent of meeting, and the glory of the Lord filled the tabernacle.
 Moses could not enter the tent of meeting because the cloud had settled on it, and the glory of the Lord filled the tabernacle.

 As soon as Moses finished, God moved in.
 This is the first time God has lived with his people since Adam and Eve were expelled from the garden of Eden.
 The tabernacle is a substitute garden of Eden.
-God banished them from Eden, then started rebuilding a way to move in again.
+God banished them from Eden, then started making a way to move in again.